Board & Staff

 Hilary joined PCC Farmland Trust in 2011, working on many facets of our farmland conservation program, including real estate transactions, conservation planning, and management of public grants for acquisitions.
 Hilary has been involved in land conservation and watershed protection since 2004, working with a range of local, county, federal, and international conservation initiatives.
 Prior to her work at the Farmland Trust, Hilary focused on coordination of community-based conservation programs, including watershed restoration projects, natural resource management, and planning (operational and financial) for long-term management of protected conservation lands.
 Hilary holds a B.A. in Political Science, and a MPA from the University of Texas-Austin.
 Her long-term interest is in supporting local livelihoods that mutually benefit from protecting our region’s unique valuable natural resources, and she sees saving local organic farmland forever as critical to that future.
 Send Hilary an email.

-Maura Rendes, Marketing & Community Engagement Manager
+Maura Rendes, Marketing & Communications Manager

 Maura returned to PCC Farmland Trust in 2011, after serving as an intern in 2009 and receiving her BA in Public Affairs at Seattle University.
 After traveling through Latin America, working and studying with sustainable farmers facing many of the same challenges as those in the Northwest, she returned to Puget Sound to engage her community around local food, and its necessary foundation: land.
 Maura enjoys growing and bringing together the Farmland Trust community by crafting and sharing news, stories and events– in person and online.
 Beyond making the most of our wonderful local bounty, she is an avid traveler, and an enthusiastic participant in nearly every kind of outdoor activity the Northwest has to offer.
 Send Maura an email.